If you're a beginner singer and want to know how to sing in tune, you're in the right place.

 Part of good breathing is getting enough air flowing through your body.
 You need air to allow your singing voice to work properly.
 And without taking that air in correctly, you'll end up taking gasps of air more and struggling to keep the song in tune.

 There are many exercises you can do to practice taking air in properly.
-While I share some good ones in my free become a better singer for beginners training, here are some others you can also try:
+While I no longer share some good ones in my free become a better singer for beginners training, here are some others you can also try:

 Be sure to give those a try along with the exercises in my course.